Skip to content

 OT consultation

 Strategy reviews, problem-solving, goal-setting, executive function coaching, sensory diet planning, plan-review preparation, capacity-building check-ins.
-Anywhere we don't need to touch the environment, video is genuinely as effective as clinic — and often more efficient.
+Anywhere we don't need to touch the environment, video is genuinely effective for these goals.

 Book an OT review